Neil as choirboy, c1967

 conducted rehearsals for them.
 Following the death of the Director of Music in April 2009, I was appointed to that position.

 I conducted weekly rehearsals and directed three concerts a year, which sometimes involves professional soloists.

 In 2014 and 2018, I conducted joint concerts of Whitton Choral Society and Richmond Choral Society.

 From 2007 to 2009, I sung with The Hythe Singers,

 a chamber choir based in Egham Hythe near Staines, Surrey and set up their web site for them.

-I also sometimes sing with the University of London Church Choir
+Between 2007 and 2013, I sometimes sang with the University of London Church Choir

-Cathedral many times over the last six years, at Lambeth Palace three times for the
+Cathedral a number of times, at Lambeth Palace three times for the

 Archbishop's award ceremony, and at

 During the late 1970s and early 1980, I conducted a very small madrigal choir which met in the front room of a house, and I have recently joined a house-based madrigal group.
 I also sing with Kingston upon Thames Madrigal Society, and conducted half of a rehearsal for them at short notice in December 2015 and was quest conductor for meetings in December 2019 and December 2021.